Environmental Health Coalition: Transit for All

 San Diego's transit system plays an important role for families, economy, health, and environment.
 However, many working families in San Diego County are struggling to access job opportunities, visit the doctor, and get groceries due to how inaccessible and unreliable the current transit system is.
 In the San Diego region, passenger and light light-duty vehicles are the largest contributor of Greenhouse emissions, but adding more transit systems can reduce that.
 The EHC and the San Diego Transportation Equity Working Group are working to find ways to have a more reliable and accessible transit system while reducing greenhouse gas emission and lung- damaging air pollution.
-Along with these goals, it meets the need of any person of race and class espically the low-income communities of color in Barrio Logan, City Heights, and National City.
+Along with these goals, it meets the need of any person of race and class especially the low-income communities of color in Barrio Logan, City Heights, and National City.
 The MTS Board of Directors have already approved a plan to transition to 100% bus electrification by 2040.
 They are starting this plan by prioritizing having pollution-free buses in communities that have experienced the most impacts of greenhouses emissions.